radugrozav73/php-hackathon-2021/README.md

 ## Technical documentation
 ### Data and Domain model
 The main entities are Admins (users), Programs and ActiveProgrammes.
 Admins are users, that can log and create health plans, this table has a one to many relationship with Programs table.
+IT has 5 fillable columns:
+Name (FULL ADMIN NAME), Email(unique), Age, Gender(M/F/Other), Password(password of your admin account).

-Programs belong to Admins, this is the table responsible for holidng all the information about the plans that Admins create, it has one to many relationship with ActiveProgrammes.
+Programmes belong to Admins, this is the table responsible for holidng all the information about the plans that Admins create, it has one to many relationship with ActiveProgrammes.
+It has 5 fillable columns, room_name (by the way, I let it be an infinite amount of room numbers, I thought it was a good ideea to be this way, and let the front-end handle it with a list of choiches) the name of the room where you perform activity, program_type (pilates, or fitness, etc.), max_attenders (maximum amount of people that can attend a sport session), a start_date and and end_date (YYYY-mm-dd).

 ActiveProgrammes belong to Programmes, here people can register for the plans provided in Programmes, it has a CNP column that is not unique, just so the same user can register to more than one activity.
+This has one fillable column that must be completed by customer and that is CNP.
 ### Application architecture

 unprotected routes: - /admins/register - Register system for admins, receives as parameters: name, email, age, gender, password